 Always disclose an individual personal interest in a matter before the Council, and be absent from any discussion or voting on the matter.
 For example, a member being recommended to Council for an appointment or award could have such an interest;

-If unsure whether there is a conflict of a personal interest and a duty to the University Council, ask for clarification from the University Secretary before a meeting, or from the Chancellor during a meeting, Notwithstanding any such advice, Council members are personally responsible for assessing and declaring any actual or potential conflict of interest.
+If unsure whether there is a conflict of a personal interest and a duty to the University Council, ask for advice from the University Secretary before a meeting, or from the Chancellor during a meeting, Notwithstanding any such advice, Council members are personally responsible for assessing and declaring any actual or potential conflict of interest.
 A failure to disclose a conflict of interest and comply with the provision of s.18C constitutes a breach of the Act.

 Note that all disclosures of conflicts of interest are required in writing, and must be recorded in the Council minutes.